Ship Ahoy (film)

 Ship Ahoy is a 1942 American musical-comedy film directed by Edward Buzzell and starring Eleanor Powell and Red Skelton.
 It was produced by MGM.

-Background

-Ship Ahoy was the first of two films in which Powell and Skelton co-starred.
-It is considered a lesser effort on both actors' behalf, however the film is chiefly remembered today for including Frank Sinatra, who appears in an uncredited performance as a singer with the Tommy Dorsey Orchestra.
-The movie also is credited with one of the most unusual displays of dance on screen for a sequence in which Powell's character, needing to communicate a message to a (real) US agent in the audience of one of her shows, manages to tap out the message in morse code.
-(Reportedly, Powell taps genuine code during the performance.)

-The film was to be called Ill Take Manila, but was renamed after the attack on Pearl Harbor.
-Skelton and Powell next paired up in 1943's I Dood It.
-In that film, they appeared with Jimmy Dorsey, Tommy's brother.

 Plot

 Tallulah Winters is a dancing star who is hired to perform on an ocean liner.
 Before she leaves, she is recruited by what she believes is a branch of the American government and asked to smuggle a prototype explosive mine out of the country.
 In fact, she is unknowingly working for Nazi agents who have stolen the mine.
-Meanwhile, Merton Kibble, a writer of pulp fiction adventure stories but suffering from severe writer's block, is on the same ship and soon he finds himself embroiled in Tallulah's real-life adventure.
+Meanwhile, Merton Kibble, a writer of pulp fiction adventure stories suffering from severe writer's block, is on the same ship, and soon he finds himself embroiled in Tallulah's real-life adventure.